approach0/docs/src/features.md

 Special thanks to people who have contributed to this project:
 * [yzhan018](https://github.com/yzhan018) who submitted the initial FOR-delta implementation.
-* [Sil](https://github.com/TheSil) who helped to create the cralwer script for AoPS website.
+* [Sil](https://github.com/TheSil) who helped to create the cralwer script for AoPS website and fixed many issues regarding to query input and TeX rendering.